DavidCalebChaparroOrozco/replit100daysofcode/README.md

 	* Code the rainbow by harnessing the power of string and loops.
 * Day 39 - Hangman
 	* Project Day!
 Flashback to your childhood and build your own version of Hangman.
+* Day 40 - Dictionaries
+	* Don't worry.
+No need to buy a massive paper book to look up words.
+Let's take lists one step further with dictionaries.